 The procedure includes inflating the abdomen with gas (so they can see what they are doing), and then locates the Fallopian tubes and either cuts them and then burns each of the ends, or just chops the fallopian tubes out altogether, or applies ‘clamps’ over each tube which remain in place.

 Unless there are any complications, you can leave the hospital the same day as your tubal ligation.
-Some of the after effects include a light vaginal bleeding, as well as possible swelling in your stomach if you went for a laparoscopy.
-A laparoscopy is one of the less painful methods of tubal ligation, but it uses a gas to pull the muscles off the organs in your abdomen to give the surgeon more room to work with.
+Some of the after-effects include a slight vaginal bleeding, as well as possible swelling in your stomach if you went for a laparoscopy.
+A laparoscopy is one of the less painful methods of tubal ligation, but it uses gas to pull the muscles off the organs in your abdomen to give the surgeon more room to work with.
 This gas is what causes the temporary swelling, which usually only lasts for about a day before it’s absorbed by your body.

 Usually, you’ll be allowed to shower at least 24 hours after the surgery takes place, but you should resist the temptation to rub or pull on your incision for seven days at least.
 Sex is possible pretty much immediately, but it may be painful for up to a week after you have the procedure done.
 Finally, try to schedule at least one day of rest before you have to go back to work or do anything strenuous.
 This will help the incision heal faster.
 Try not to exercise for at least a week.